LCRoysterproject/oysterproject/index.md

 FWC commercial landings in Florida data can be found here: [**FWC Landings**](http://myfwc.com/research/saltwater/fishstats/commercial-fisheries/landings-in-florida/).
 We have included landings information here as a visualization of trends in oyster landings, oyster fishing trips, and oyster CPUE from key oyster fishing areas in the State of Florida.
 <br />
 <br />
-Below is the Shiny App of the Landings data from the State of Florida, Apalachicola, and Suwannee counties.
+Below is the Shiny App of the Landings data from the State of Florida, Apalachicola, and Suwannee sound.
 Click on the image below to be redirected to the Shiny App webpage.
 <br />
 <br />
 [<img src="pic/landings_pic.png">](https://oysterprojectck.shinyapps.io/landing/)